Mohammadjamiu/tahugo/content/signals-and-system/what-is-a-signal-and-its-types.md

 4. Sounds or speeches etc.
 5. Position, speed, acceleration, or velocity of an object
 6. A stock market index
-7. The flow rate of fluid
+7. The flow rate of fluid etc.

 <br>